ethersphere/swarm-docs/contents/introduction.rst

    :align: right

-This document presents @value{SWARM} which is being developed as part of the crypto 2.0 vision for web 3.0.

-Swarm is a distributed storage platform and content distribution service, a native base layer service of the ethereum web 3 stack.
-The primary objective of Swarm is to provide a sufficiently decentralized and redundant store of Ethereum's public record, in particular to store and distribute Đapp code and data as well as block chain data.
+Swarm is a distributed storage platform and content distribution service, a native base layer service of the ethereum :dfn:`web 3` stack.
+The primary objective of Swarm is to provide a sufficiently decentralized and redundant store of Ethereum's public record, in particular to store and distribute dapp code and data as well as block chain data.
 From an economic point of view, it allows participants to efficiently pool their storage and bandwidth resources in order to provide the aforementioned services to all participants.

 From the end user's perspective, Swarm is not that different from WWW, except that uploads are not to a specific server.
-The objective is to peer-to-peer storage and serving solution that is DDOS-resistant, zero-downtime, fault-tolerant and censorship-resistant as well as self-sustaining due to a built-in incentive system which uses peer to peer accounting and allows trading resources for payment.
-Swarm is designed to deeply integrate with the devp2p multiprotocol network layer of Ethereum as well as with the Ethereum blockchain for domain name resolution, service payments and content availability insurance.
+The objective is to offer a peer-to-peer storage and serving solution that is DDOS-resistant, zero-downtime, fault-tolerant and censorship-resistant as well as self-sustaining due to a built-in incentive system which uses peer-to-peer accounting and allows trading resources for payment.
+Swarm is designed to deeply integrate with the devp2p multiprotocol network layer of Ethereum as well as with the Ethereum blockchain for domain name resolution, service payments and content availability insurance (the latter is to be implemented in POC 0.4 by Q2 2017).

-This document provides you with:
+This document provides you with information on :

-* information on how to run and configure a local swarm node
+* how to run and configure a local swarm node
 * how to connect to the test network
 * how to store and access content on swarm
-* basic intro to the swarm architecture and basic concepts like swarm hash and swarm manifest
+* swarm architecture and concepts such as chunk, hash and manifest
 * command line tools relevant to swarm
 * API documentation for the http swarm proxy
 * API documentation for the bzz RPC module
 * how to register swarm domains with the Ethereum Name Service
-* how to debug and report issues
+* how to test, manage logging, debug and report issues

 Background
 =================